The combination of mint chocolate chip ice cream and Oreos makes this Mint Milkshake a delicious treat! Whip it up in only minutes.

 - If you need your milkshake to stay thick for longer then place the cup or glass it is in into the freezer for 10-15 minutes before serving.

-STORE leftovers short term covered in the fridge.
+How to store?
+Store leftovers short term covered in the fridge.
 For longer storage you’ll need to freeze it.
 When you want to eat it let it thaw a bit and then re-blend.

-My favorite way to store leftovers is to make it into ice cream popsicles.
+Our favorite way to store: My favorite way to store leftovers is to make it into ice cream popsicles.
 The kids love it too.

-For more St. Patrick’s Day desserts, be sure to check these out:
+For more Oreo desserts, check out:

-Mint Shake Recipe
+Mint Milkshake Recipe

 - 4 cups Mint Chocolate Chip Ice Cream